openvinotoolkit/openvino/docs/ops/detection/PriorBox_8.md

 * *min_max_aspect_ratios_order*

   * **Description**: *min_max_aspect_ratios_order* is a flag that denotes the order of output prior box.
-If set True, the output prior box is in order of [min, max, aspect_ratios], which is consistent with Caffe.
-Please note, this order affects the weights order of convolution layer followed by and does not affect the final detection results.
+If set true, the output prior box is in [min, max, aspect_ratios] order, which is consistent with Caffe.
+Note that the order affects the weights order of the preceding convolution layer and does not affect the final detection results.
   * **Range of values**:
-    * false - the output prior box is in order of [min, aspect_ratios, max]
+    * false - the output prior box is in [min, aspect_ratios, max] order
-    * true  - the output prior box is in order of [min, max, aspect_ratios]
+    * true  - the output prior box is in [min, max, aspect_ratios] order
   * **Type**: `boolean`
   * **Default value**: true
   * **Required**: *no*